corrode/corrode.github.io/content/blog/illegal-state.md

 [validator](https://crates.io/crates/validator).

 ## Conclusion

-This was just a small example to demonstrate what it means to make illegal states unrepresentable.

 If possible, use self-contained, custom types to model your domain.
 It will make your code more robust, easier to test and reason about.